Interacting-Robotic-Systems-Laboratory/Simulation-Convex-Contact-Patch-Tutorial/README.md

 # convex_contact_patch
 1. This package is used as a tutorial for our complementarity-based motion prediction algorithm.
 We have examples of "point", "cylinder", "cube" and "ellipsoid".
+In In this package, there are folders of (1) "convex_contact_patches_interface", which contains the lectures and the main scripts.
+(2) The "funjac" folder, which contains the function and jacobian evaluation file for each scenario.
+(3) the "symbolic_computation" folder, (4) the "utility" folder, (5) the "pathmexmaci64" folder and the (6) visualize folder.
+In the following, we will introduce the "convex_contact_patches_interface" folder in detail.

 2. The "convex_contact_patches_interface" folder contains